App Installation & Overview

 screencapture-localhost-3000-2022-06-28-08_25_02.png

-The home page is a basic landing page that showcases the three courses of our app.
-Each course is listed with the lessons contained within each course and also a “Get started” button.
-Clicking on this button will take you to the course’s landing page.
+The home page is a landing page that showcases the app's three courses.
+Each course lists the lessons it contains along with a “Get started” button.
+Clicking that button takes you to the course's landing page.

 Course Page